metalmachine76/metaltracker/MetalTracker.Trackers.Z1M1/readme.txt

 - On the overworld, cave destinations (such as shops, take-any-road, etc) will be shown in white.
 - In dungeons, transport stairs will be shown in blue.

-Map interaction is currently mouse-based only:
+Map interaction is currently primarily mouse-based:

 - You can click and drag the maps which are larger than the visible area.
+- You can zoom in and out using your mouse wheel (or using the slider below the map).
 - Clicking a room will select it and show the details for that room in the "Room Detail" panel.
 - Right-clicking applicable rooms will show a context menu:
   - On the overworld, you can choose a cave destination or exit to connect the room to.